mmistakes/minimal-mistakes/README.md

 ### _includes

 For the most part you can leave these as is since the author/owner details are pulled from `_config.yml`.
-That said you'll probably want to customize the page links `navigation.html` and copyright stuff in `footer.html` to your liking.
+That said you'll probably want to customize the page links in `navigation.html` and copyright stuff in `footer.html` to your liking.

 ### Adding Posts and Pages